 When they die down, the lavender will come into its glory, sporting spikes of fragranced purple blooms we all know and love.
 It provides the perfect view for the nearby seating spot and is a fabulous way to elevate an urban plot or courtyard.

-3. Go for natural forms
+8. Go for organic forms

 If neat and orderly flowerbeds aren't your style then this idea might be the one for you.

 Firstly, opt for organic shapes to add a wilder edge to a plot or paved space.
 When it comes to planting, layer up textures in a stripped-back palette for a considered yet natural feel.
 We adore the use of hydrangeas, ferns, hardy geraniums and wispy grasses as seen here, in their cool green tones.